 DISCUSSION

-Reasonably foreseeable methods of compliance for Biological Objectives are not expected to be of the size, scale, or in locations that could degrade the environment or result in significant changes that could have a substantial adverse effect on native plant and animal species, and existing agency requirements include avoidance and mitigation measures to reduce any impacts to less than significant levels.
+Reasonably foreseeable methods of compliance for the Stream Biological Objective are not expected to be of the size, scale, or in locations that could degrade the environment or result in significant changes that could have a substantial adverse effect on native plant and animal species, and existing agency requirements include avoidance and mitigation measures to reduce any impacts to less than significant levels.
 The project is intended to improve the overall condition of the environment, including the presence of and habitat for wildlife species and populations in the San Diego Region.
 In-stream restoration activities could result in potential impacts though the Water Boards have jurisdiction to require avoidance and mitigation measures to ensure impacts from such activities are less than significant.

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of Biological Objectives.
-Biological Objectives are expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses, thus reducing potential impacts associated with unnecessary compliance measures.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
+The Stream Biological Objective is expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses, thus reducing potential impacts associated with unnecessary compliance measures.

 Cumulative impacts, defined in section 15355 of the CEQA Guidelines, refer to two or more individual effects, that when considered together, are considerable or that increase other environmental impacts.
 Cumulative impact assessment must consider not only the potential impacts associated with implementing projects to comply with the Basin Plan amendment, but also the impacts from other Basin Plan amendment, municipal, and private projects, which have occurred in the past, are presently occurring, and may occur in the future, during the period of implementation.
-The adoption of Biological Objectives will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
-Biological Objectives will be used to guide the implementation of current compliance methods to protect and restore aquatic-life beneficial uses.
-Any potential impacts associated with reasonably foreseeable methods of compliance have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of Biological Objectives.
+The adoption of the Stream Biological Objective will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
+The Stream Biological Objective will be used to guide the implementation of current compliance methods to protect and restore aquatic-life beneficial uses.
+Any potential impacts associated with reasonably foreseeable methods of compliance have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
 Existing compliance would continue under the project and may result in short-term cumulative impacts.
 However, these activities are localized, temporary, and are not of the size or scale to result in cumulative effects.

-Implementation associated with compliance for Biological Objectives would not result in substantial adverse effects on human beings, either directly or indirectly.
-The overall effect of Biological Objectives will be to improve water quality for human beings.
+Implementation associated with compliance for the Stream Biological Objective would not result in substantial adverse effects on human beings, either directly or indirectly.
+The overall effect of the Stream Biological Objective will be to improve water quality for human beings.

-Where temporary effects have been identified in this document, mitigation measures have also been identified to insure those impacts are less-than-significant.
+Where temporary effects have been identified in this document, mitigation measures have also been identified to ensure those impacts are less-than-significant.

 Preliminary Staff Determination